vinaynayak2000/Streamlit_Web_App/Simple_Stock_Price/README.md

 ## Description

-Simple Stock Price is a simple data driven Web Application made with the help of Python and Streamlit.It visualizes the stock prices and also predicts the prices.
+Simple Stock Price is a simple data driven Web Application made with the help of Python and Streamlit.
+It visualizes the stock prices and also predicts the prices.

 #### Technologies